 Casey P. Meyers, Esq. has been a member of the Texas State Bar since 2006 and is the Managing Shareholder of Manning & Meyers.
 Mr. Meyers’ undergraduate education was received at the University of Texas at Austin, where he graduated with honors in 2002 with a Bachelor of Arts in Government and a Minor in Philosophy.
 He obtained his Juris Doctorate from Baylor University School of Law in 2005 where he focused on corporate and real estate law.
 An Equity Partner in Manning & Meyers, Mr. Meyers has extensive experience assisting homeowner’s associations and condominium associations in a wide variety of practice areas, such as covenant enforcement, assessment collections, and amendments to dedicatory instruments.
 He also assists many of our clients with their litigation and transactional matters.

 Mr. Meyers is very active within the community association industry and devotes much of his time to educating homeowners and industry professionals about the legal issues affecting community associations.
 He prides himself on his ability to take on a matter and represent his clients to the fullest in an expedient manner.
-Mr. Meyers also publishes the firm’s blog and is an active triathlete, having competed numerous Ironman 70.3 races and has qualified and raced in the International Triathlon Union Long Course World Championships.
+Mr. Meyers also publishes the firm’s blog and is an active triathlete, having competed in numerous Ironman races and has qualified and raced in the International Triathlon Union Long Course World Championships.

 Lance J. Erickson has been a member of the Texas State Bar since May 2010.
 Mr. Erickson received his undergraduate Bachelor of Sciences degree from Brigham Young University in 2005 and played for the BYU football team.
 Mr. Erickson received his Juris Doctorate from Southern Methodist University Dedman School of Law in 2010.
 Out of law school, Mr. Erickson worked for Allmand & Lee where he represented more than 700 individuals and small businesses seeking bankruptcy protection in Chapter 7 and Chapter 13.
 Mr. Erickson was most recently employed at a national real-estate firm representing major financial institutions and mortgage servicers in Bankruptcy, Foreclosure, and other civil matters.